 In this setting, the true Wasserstein barycenter of the signal is \( \mathcal{N}(0,1) \).

-We begin by generating data from the signal and contamination distributions, resulting in a $100 \times 1000$ array, that is, $100$ datasets, with each containing $1000$ observations. {Then we employ $k$-means clustering to generate support points.
-After empirical tuning over different values, we fix the number of support points to 100, and derive 100 input distributions by calculating the frequency of each dataset with respect to these support points.} Finally, we only apply the original IBP algorithm to compute barycenters given the simplicity of this setting and the small number of support points.
+We first sample observations from the clean signal and contamination distributions to construct a $100\times 1000$ array, corresponding to $100$ independent datasets where all samples within a single dataset share identical location parameters, and each dataset contains $1000$ {Then we employ $k$-means clustering to generate support points.
+After empirical tuning over different values, we fix the number of support points to 100, and derive 100 input distributions by calculating the frequency of each dataset with respect to these support points.} Finally, we only apply the fixed-support algorithm to compute barycenters given the simplicity of this setting and the small number of support points.
 In addition, the cost function \(c(\cdot,\cdot)\) is taken as the Euclidean distance, and we test various truncation values \(\lambda \in \{10, 20, 30, 40, 50, 60, 70\}\) for the modified cost function \(c^{(\lambda)}\), where 71.8 approximates the maximum value of the original cost matrix in this experiment.
-By analyzing the results under different values of \(\lambda\) shown in Figure~\ref{diff_guass_bary} and Table~\ref{tab-lam}, we observe that the RWB converges to the WB as \(\lambda\) increases, and the RWB achieves optimal performance at \(\lambda = 30\) (since it yields the smallest value of mean Wasserstein distance (under different contamination ratios) between the RWB and true WB).
+By analyzing the results under different values of \(\lambda\) shown in Figure~\ref{diff_guass_bary} and Table~\ref{tab-lam}, we observe that the RWB achieves optimal performance at \(\lambda = 30\) (since it yields the smallest value of mean Wasserstein distance (under different contamination ratios) between the RWB and true WB).

-Figure~\ref{gauss} illustrates the variations in Wasserstein distance from both the WB and the RWB to the true Wasserstein barycenter and across data contamination ratios ranging from 0\% to 25\% in 1\% increments.
-From the results shown in Figure~~\ref{gauss}, we draw the following conclusions: \begin{enumerate} \item[(i)] The Wasserstein distance from both the WB and RWB to the true-WB exhibit a monotonic increase with the growth of the data contamination test various ratio. \item[(ii)] The magnitude of variation in the WB curve is marginally larger than that in the RWB curve. \end{enumerate}
+{Figure~\ref{gauss} illustrates the variations in Wasserstein distance from the WB, the W-median and the RWB to the true Wasserstein barycenter and across data contamination ratios ranging from 0\% to 25\% in 1\% increments.} From the results shown in Figure~~\ref{gauss}, we draw the following conclusions: \begin{enumerate} \item[(i)] The Wasserstein distances from the WB, W-median, and RWB to the true-WB monotonically increase as the data contamination ratio increases. \item[(ii)] {The variation magnitude of the WB curve is slightly larger than that of the RWB curve, while the W-median shows relatively stable performance.} \item[(iii)] Among the three methods, the RWB is closest to the true-WB and least affected by data contamination, followed by the W-median, with the WB performing the worst. \end{enumerate}